lthonny/vanilla-todo-client/README.md

 Rename .env.example to .env

-In .env specify the database('postgresqldb', 'mongodb')
+In .env specify the database('api-tasklist', 'local-tasklist', 'firebase-tasklist')

+Rebuild the project every time you change the configuration of the .env file

 ## 1) To download all project dependencies, write: